Grumpy Old Men (film): Production

-The screenplay of Grumpy Old Men was written by Mark Steven Johnson while working as a secretary at Orion Pictures.
+The screenplay of Grumpy Old Men was written by Mark Steven Johnson while he was working as a secretary at Orion Pictures.
 John Davis and Richard C. Berman pitched Johnson's script to Bill Gerber.
 Johnson envisioned the screenplay to star Jack Lemmon, Walter Matthau and Sophia Loren.
 Matthau was initially hesitant to accept the role but was convinced by Lemmon and his son Charles Matthau.
 Ann-Margret was cast as the love interest, but Loren would be cast in the sequel.
 During pre-production, the script was rewritten to be more comedic than originally envisioned.

 The cast and crew arrived in Minnesota in January 1993 but had to wait to start shooting until February 2 because of a lack of snowfall.
 Interior scenes were filmed at Paisley Park Studios, while St. Paul, Faribault and Center City doubled as Wabasha.
 The ice-shanty scenes were shot on Lake Rebecca.
 Filming wrapped on June 23, 1993, after a delay of several months when Matthau contracted pneumonia while filming a fight scene with Lemmon in subzero temperatures.